-This paper provides empirical evidence of the effect of news shocks on the current account and other key macroeconomic variables using plausibly exogenous variation in the timing of worldwide giant oil and gas discoveries as a directly observable measure of news shocks about higher future output.
-The delay between a discovery and production is on average 4
+This article provides empirical evidence of the effect of news shocks on the current account and other key macroeconomic variables using plausibly exogenous variation in the timing of world-wide giant oil and gas discoveries as a directly observable measure of news shocks about higher future output.
+The delay between a discovery and production is four to six years on average.
+A giant oil or gas discovery is defined as a discovery of an oil and/or gas field that contains at least 500 million barrels of ultimately recoverable oil equivalent.
+Hereafter we refer to discoveries of giant oil (including condensate) and gas fields as simply "giant oil discoveries."